 Section 627.0628(3)(a), (b), and (e), F.S., instructs the Commission to adopt findings from time to time as to the accuracy or reliability of standards and models, among other things.
 This section also states that the Commission shall adopt revisions to previously adopted actuarial methods, principles, standards, models, or output ranges every odd year.
 The following findings address the accuracy or reliability of the standards that the Commission has adopted since 1996 and the accuracy or reliability of the computer simulation models that the Commission has reviewed.
-The Commission thus far has reviewed computer simulation models exclusively because these constitute the only widely accepted approach to estimate residential loss costs and probable maximum loss calculations.
+The Commission thus far has reviewed computer simulation models exclusively because these constitute the only widely accepted approach to estimate residential loss costs and probable maximum loss levels.

 The Commission finds that the computer simulation models that it has reviewed are stochastic forecasting models.
 This means that future hurricane events are stochastically generated and the associated loss costs are accumulated and probable maximum loss calculations can be made using the model with the consideration of an insurer’s individual or unique exposure data.
 By generating a sufficient body of hypothetical future events, the sampling uncertainty in the output ranges owing to the random variate generation process becomes negligible.
 The Commission finds that the accepted models produce accurate or reliable modeled loss costs and probable maximum loss levels for the entire state of Florida given the data and research currently available.
 Loss costs and probable maximum loss levels based on these models are based on actuarially sound and theoretically appropriate techniques that also incorporate scientific evidence, findings, and principles from the areas of meteorology, engineering, statistics, and computer science.